Fyennyi/alerts-in-ua-php/README.md

 ## Installation

-To install the Alerts.in.ua API Client, run the following command in your terminal:
+To install the API Client for alerts.in.ua, run the following command in your terminal:

 ```bash
 composer require fyennyi/alerts-in-ua-php